-Keep this cheat sheet right next to your computer use it to keep track of your blog's primary color scheme.
+Keep a written cheat sheet right next to your computer use it to keep track of your blog’s primary color scheme.

 This would include the main color, complimentary colors, link colors and any variations or contrasting colors that you may want to use more than once.

 To make it easier you can find a Blog Color Cheat Sheet in my free member library.
 Simply sign up for our newsletter to access.